Codex (ChatGPT) Setup

 Codex with Tempreon is particularly powerful for developers because:

 - Architecture decisions persist.
-Tell Codex to remember a technical decision in one session and it surfaces automatically the next time you're working in the same area — across the Mac app, IDE extension, and CLI.
+Tell Codex to remember a technical decision in one session and it surfaces automatically the next time you're working in the same area — across the desktop app, IDE extension, and CLI.

 - Project context carries over.
 Domain-scoped knowledge means Codex knows the difference between your work projects and your personal projects without you re-explaining.